Estimating Koopman operators with sketching to provably learn large scale dynamical systems: Introduction

-\paragraph{Related works} Several existing algorithms have been shown to have deep ties with the finite-dimensional approximation of the Koopman operator.
-DMD~\cite{dmdSchmid2010,dmdTu2014} and tICA~\cite{ticaMolgedey1994,ticaNoe2013} for example can be seen as minimizers of the forecasting error when $\psi$ is restricted to be a linear function of the states; eDMD~\cite{edmd, edmdKlus2016} and VAC~\cite{VACNoe2013,VACNuske2014} instead allow for a (potentially learnable~\cite{li_edmdlearned_17}) dictionary of non-linear functions $\psi$.
-KernelDMD~\cite{kerneldmd,kerneleidec_klus_20} and kernel tICA~\cite{kerneltica_pande_15} are further generalization, where $\psi$ are infinite dimensional features, encoded by the feature map of a reproducing kernel.
-While often slow from a computational point of view, kernel methods have certain properties which make it possible to prove convergence and derive learning rates of the resulting estimators~\cite{kostic2022learning}.
-Approximate kernel methods have been recently used for Koopman operator learning by~\citet{baddooSparseKernel2022} where an iterative procedure is used to identify the best approximation to the full kernel, but no formal learning rates are demonstrated, and by~\citet{ahmad2023SketchSketchOut} who derive learning rates in Hilbert-Schmidt norm (while we consider operator norm) for the Nyström KRR estimator (one of the three considered in this paper). \paragraph{Contributions} In this paper we adopt the kernel learning approach.
+\paragraph{Related works} Learning the spectral properties of the Koopman operator directly from data has been considered for at least 3 decades~\cite{mezic_phd}, resulting in a large body of previous work.
+Among the different approaches proposed over time (see~\citet{mezic_koop_21} for a recent review) it is most common to search for finite dimensional approximations to the operator.
+DMD~\cite{dmdSchmid2010,dmdTu2014}, tICA~\cite{ticaMolgedey1994,ticaNoe2013} and many subsequent extensions~\cite{kutz_book_16} for example can be seen as minimizers of the forecasting error when $\psi$ is restricted to be a linear function of the states~\cite{rowley_09}. eDMD~\cite{edmd, edmdKlus2016} and VAC~\cite{VACNoe2013,VACNuske2014} instead allow for a (potentially learnable, as in recent deep learning algorithms~\cite{li_edmdlearned_17, lusch_deepkoop_18, enoch_deep_19, naoya_deep_17}) dictionary of non-linear functions $\psi$.
+KernelDMD~\cite{kerneldmd,kerneleidec_klus_20} and kernel tICA~\cite{kerneltica_pande_15} are further generalizations which again approximate the Koopman operator but using an infinite dimensional space of features $\psi$, encoded by the feature map of a reproducing kernel.
+While often slow from a computational point of view, kernel methods are highly expressive and can be analyzed theoretically, to prove convergence and derive learning rates of the resulting estimators~\cite{kostic2022learning}.
+Approximate kernel methods which are much faster to run have been recently used for Koopman operator learning by~\citet{baddooSparseKernel2022} where an iterative procedure is used to identify the best approximation to the full kernel, but no formal learning rates are demonstrated, and by~\citet{ahmad2023SketchSketchOut} who derive learning rates in Hilbert-Schmidt norm (while we consider operator norm) for the Nyström KRR estimator (one of the three considered in this paper). \paragraph{Contributions} In this paper we adopt the kernel learning approach.
 Starting from the problem of approximating the Koopman operator in a reproducing kernel Hilbert space, we derive three different estimators based on different inductive biases: kernel ridge regression (KRR) which comes from Tikhonov regularization, principal component regression (PCR) which is equivalent to dynamic mode decompositin (DMD) and its extensions, and reduced rank regression (RRR) which comes from a constraint on the maximum rank of the estimator~\cite{rrrIzenman1975}.
 We show how to overcome the computational scalability problems inherent in full kernel methods using an approximation based on random projections which is known as the \nystrom{} method~\cite{smola_sparse_2000,williams_using_2001}.
 The approximate learning algorithms scale very easily to the largest datasets, with a computational complexity which goes from $O(n^3)$ for the exact algorithm to $O(n^2)$ for the approximate one.
 We can further show that the \nystrom{} KRR, PCR and RRR estimators have the same convergence rates as theirs exact, slow counterparts -- which are known to be optimal under our assumptions.
 We provide learning bounds in operator norm, which are known to translate to bounds for dynamic mode decomposition and are thus of paramount importance for applications.
 Finally, we thoroughly validate the approximate PCR and RRR estimators on synthetic dynamical systems, comparing efficiency and accuracy against their exact counterparts~\cite{kostic2022learning}, as well as recently proposed fast Koopman estimator streaming KAF~\cite{giannakis2021LearningForecastDynamical}.
 To showcase a realistic scenario, we train on a molecular dynamics simulation of the fast-folding Trp-cage protein~\cite{fastfolding11}.